 Massachusetts Drug Addiction and Treatment

 The addiction struggle in Massachusetts has long centered around heroin abuse.
-The state's Emergency Rooms see four times the number of cases featuring heroin, compared to the rest of the country.
+The state’s emergency rooms see four times the number of cases featuring heroin, compared to the rest of the country.
 Heroin overdoses became so severe in some neighborhoods like Charlestown, a small district in northern Boston, that the communities banded together to drive out dealers and pump funds into treatment for the addicts.
 This small district alone was seeing forty overdoses a year between 2003 and 2006.
 Thirteen people died.
+As the opioid epidemic swept the country in recent years, the statistics of opioid-related deaths jumped to 1933 in 2016.

 Across the state, therefore, heroin is the most prominent threat.
 But unlike years past, many citizens take a new path to heroin addiction.